 9. Customize Your Desktop & Shortcuts

-• Show icons like Recycle Bin, This PC, Downloads on the desktop
+- Show useful icons such as This PC, Recycle Bin, and Downloads on the desktop.

-• Pin your frequently used apps to the taskbar
+- Pin frequently used apps (browser, mail, Office, etc.) to the taskbar.

-• Enable dark mode or change your wallpaper to your preference
+- Switch to dark mode or change your wallpaper to make the workspace feel like “yours.”

 ▪ Wallpaper Settings (Windows 11/10)

-4. Select your style: Image, Slideshow, or Solid color
+- Select a style: Picture, Slideshow, or Solid color.

-5. Click “Browse” to select your preferred image and apply it
+- Click Browse to pick your favorite image and apply it.

 10. Create a USB Recovery Drive

-Type “Recovery Drive” in the search box → follow the on‑screen instructions to save it to a USB stick.
+Type “Recovery Drive” into the search box on the taskbar, open the tool, and follow the on-screen instructions to create a recovery drive on a USB stick.

 Summary: A Little Setup Goes a Long Way